Leak Test — Check IP, DNS, WebRTC & IPv6 Leaks

 Verified routing pick

-• Good default choice when the IP did not change or DNS still looks wrong.
+• Useful when your public IP did not switch cleanly or DNS still looks tied to the old route.

-• Useful for rerunning the test after switching protocol or server location.
+• Good for rerunning the test after changing protocol, server city or app settings.

 Surfshark